dev4ones-space/artazon/README.md

-# Important!
-Now Artazon files and updates will be uploaded only to git (see more in "Clone updatable repo")

 # Artazon

 **Artazon** is a lightweight and terminal-based ADB toolkit that simplifies common Android Debug Bridge tasks.
 It’s designed for Android power users, developers, and tinkerers who prefer using the command line.